We invest £750,000 into each SRC, providing funding for three to four years of research.

 - Recruit the brightest and best young researchers to cystic fibrosis research.
 Each SRC provides funding for five or six young scientists, who will work alongside the experts.
 Investing in these scientists at this stage in their careers leads to long-lasting interest in the field.

 In our five-year research strategy, 'Investing in Research to Change Lives', we set out a commitment to fund two SRCs in 2013-14.
 However, because we received three extraordinarily high quality applications, extra funding was found to enable us to support a third.
 The first two SRCs were announced in February 2014, and the third followed in April.
-Since, we have funded a total of nine ground-breaking research centres.
+Since, we have funded a total of twelve ground-breaking research centres.

 Find out how to apply